razakfly/Hello-World/README.md

 # Hello-World
 First One
 Hello World.
-Im a noob and want to lean programming.
+Im a noob and want to learn programming.